Human history: West and Central Asia

-Steppe nomads from Central Asia continued to threaten sedentary societies in the post-classical era, but they also faced incursions from the Arabs and Chinese.
-China expanded into Central Asia during the Sui dynasty (581–618).
-The Chinese were confronted by Turkic nomads, who were becoming the most dominant ethnic group in the region.
-Originally the relationship was largely cooperative but in 630, the Tang dynasty began an offensive against the Turks by capturing areas of the Ordos Desert.
-In the 8th century, Islam began to penetrate the region and soon became the sole faith of most of the population, though Buddhism remained strong in the east.
+Steppe nomads from Central Asia, such as the Karluks and Kipchaks, continued to threaten sedentary societies in the post-classical era, but they also faced incursions from the Arabs and Chinese.
+In the 8th century, Islam began to penetrate the region and soon became the sole faith of most of the population.
 From the 9th to 13th centuries, Central Asia was divided among several powerful states, including the Samanid, Seljuk, and Khwarazmian Empires.
 These states were succeeded by the Mongols in the 13th century.
 In 1370, Timur conquered most of the region and founded the Timurid Empire, which collapsed soon after his death.
 His descendants retained control of a core area in Central Asia and Iran, overseeing the Timurid Renaissance of art and architecture.